Error-331/code_tests/docs/bible/links.md

 Children are People Too - July 27 (Make yourself small in your own eyes; In the kingdom of God, the way down is the way up);

 Birds of a Feather - July 28 (Do not look condescendingly upon those with different beliefs within the Body of Christ);

+Sons of Wrath - July 29 (May love and kindness be at the core of everything you do);